danpersa/tech.zalando.com/posts/2014-12-17-hackweek-video-ask-zalanda.rst

 .. type: text
 .. image: hackweek3-ask-zalanda.jpg

-A video introduction into the Hack Week project that aims to automate some parts of Zalando Customer Care.
+A video interview of the Hack Week project that aims to automate some parts of Zalando Customer Care.

 ..
 TEASER_END